Rosetta Reitz: Life and career

-Reitz was one of the second wave of feminism's earliest theory writers as author of the 1971 The Village Voice article "The Liberation of the Yiddishe Mama" and was a member of New York Radical Feminists and co-founder of the Older Women's Liberation (OWL).
+Reitz was one of second-wave feminism's earliest theory writers as author of the 1971 The Village Voice article "The Liberation of the Yiddishe Mama" and was a member of New York Radical Feminists and co-founder of the Older Women's Liberation (OWL).
 She then wrote 1977 book Menopause: A Positive Approach, which was one of the first such books to have focused on menopause from the perspective of women, rather than with a medical approach.
 While writing the book, she listened to her music recordings which told of the strength of women, not their role as victims.
 Reitz noted that all the books she had read treated menopause as a dysfunction.
 She spent three years and spoke to 1,000 women in writing the book.

 Using $10,000 she borrowed from friends, Rosetta Records was established in 1979.
 She would search for lost music, most often from record collectors.
 The music that Reitz discovered was usually in the public domain, but she would try to determine if there were any current rights and ensure that royalties were paid to the artists.
 Her music collections were built on old 78 rpm records of lesser-known performers including trumpeter and singer Valaida Snow, pianist-singer Georgia White, as well as others, such as Bessie Brown, Bertha Idaho and Maggie Jones.
 She also found long lost songs from better-known artists such as Ida Cox, Ma Rainey, Bessie Smith and Mae West.
 Her collecting covered the period from the 1920s to the 1960s, with particular attention to the Blues queens of the 1920s.

 She would remaster the recordings, research the background of the artists and write liner notes.
 She designed the graphics for album covers and included historic photographs.
 While early records were shipped by mail, ultimately there were more than ten stores that carried the Rosetta label.
 With changes in recording media, the label switched to tapes and later CDs.
 Though official sales figures were never disclosed, Reitz estimated that the four "independent women's blues" compilation albums each sold 20,000 copies.
 The last album released came in the mid-1990s, but older releases were available online and the artists she found had been picked up by a number of mainstream recording labels.